Friday 12 September 2025 to Sunday 14 September 2025

 Overview

-The Folk by the Sea is an intimate folk festival event featuring the sounds of folk, world, roots, Celtic, bluegrass and gypsy music held over in September in the picturesque seaside town of Kiama, famous for its blowhole.
+Folk by the Sea is an intimate folk festival featuring the sounds of folk, world, roots, Celtic and bluegrass music in the picturesque seaside town of Kiama, famous for its blowhole.

 Allows a person's carer free entry into participating venues and events